6 Ways UX/UI Design Impact Digital Marketing Strategy

 In this case, the product or service needs to have value to your audience, and this value tends to be shown visually on the websites.
 Rule number one of the digital product strategy is understanding what your audience wants and needs.
 Using attractive CTA buttons around your website that is linked to Google Analytics will give you a better understanding of the number of satisfied customers you have on a daily basis.

 No one wants to browse a website that constantly crashes or re-directs you to a location you’re sure you didn’t click to.
 Each button needs to have a place that meets the expectations of the user.
 Otherwise, the connection between navigation, functionality, and marketing will become severed.
-Your marketing strategy leads users to the site, but the proper navigation keeps them there.
+This is why it’s important to work with a reputable web design company that knows what the user wants.
 If you make the website difficult to navigate, that customer will likely disappear forever.

 UX, or user experience, is how successful your customer can navigate the website (but don’t forget about the overall appeal, which is where UI comes in).
 The marketing component here may not be as apparent as UI elements.
 Let’s take a look at some examples.